-Watch this video on blueberry care in your garden including fertilizing, watering and pruning.
+Watch this video on caring for blueberries in your garden including fertilizing, watering and pruning.

-Learn about growing blueberries including the best varieties to grow for your location.
+Learn about grow and care for blueberries including the best varieties to grow for your location.

 Listen to Podcast:

 How to Grow: Blueberries

 I don’t know why more people don’t grow blueberries (Vaccinium).
 They’re one of the easiest and most beautiful fruiting shrubs to grow in our climate.
 They have few pests and diseases, can withstand our cold winters, and can produce healthful fruits for 30 years.
 What else could you ask for in a berry bush?
 I love walking out during blueberry season and picking a handful of ripe berries for cereal, fruit salads, or just munching.
 I’ve grown small blueberry varieties as landscape plants around our home.
 Not only are the dark green leaves, white flowers and blue fruits attractive, the leaves turn a burning bush-like red in fall.
 It’s gorgeous!

 When to Plant